 Fiber artist Laurie Wohl is internationally known for her unique Unweavings, liturgical projects, and interfaith message.
-Her works, recognized by the AIA Interfaith Forum on Religion, Art and Architecture, and by the Surface Design Association, are held in the collections of the Museum of Arts and Design, American Bible Society, Constitutional Court of South Africa, Catholic Theological Union, and numerous other public and private collections.
-Her works have been on long-term loan to the United States Embassies in Beirut, Vienna, Tunis, Cape Town, and Pretoria.
+Her works are held in the collections of the Museum of Arts and Design, American Bible Society, Constitutional Court of South Africa, Catholic Theological Union, and numerous other public and private collections.
+Her works have been on loan to the U.S. Embassies in Beirut, Vienna, Tunis, Cape Town, and Pretoria.

-Major liturgical projects include The Psalms Project (12 pieces - Fourth Presbyterian Church, Chicago) and the Talbot Bible Stoles (4 pieces - Madison Avenue Presbyterian Church, NYC), as well as pieces for Monmouth Reform Temple (NJ), Central Presbyterian Church (Atlanta), and First Presbyterian Church (Durham, NC).
-Ms. Wohl received the Honor Design Award for The Psalms Project, from the AIA Interfaith Forum.
-Her work as been recognized with awards from the Surface Design Association and the Liturgical and Sacred Art biennial exhibitions.
+Major liturgical projects include The Psalms Project (12 pieces - Fourth Presbyterian Church, Chicago) and Talbot Bible Stoles Project (4 pieces - Madison Avenue Presbyterian Church, NYC), as well as pieces for Monmouth Reform Temple (NJ), Congregation Solel (Highland Park, IL), Central Presbyterian Church (Atlanta), and First Presbyterian Church (Durham, NC).
+The Psalms Project received the Honor Design Award from the AIA Interfaith Forum.
+Her work has been recognized with awards from the Surface Design Association and the Liturgical and Sacred Art biennial exhibitions.

-Wohl has curated a number of interfaith and multi-cultural exhibitions, including “With Many Voices” (Fourth Presbyterian Church) and “Art from Soweto” (Catholic Theological Union).
+Wohl has curated a number of interfaith and multi-cultural exhibitions, including “With Many Voices” (Fourth Presbyterian Church, Chicago) and “Art from Soweto” (Catholic Theological Union, Chicago).
 Sponsored by the U.S. Department of State, she has given lectures and workshops in Soweto, Johannesburg, and Pretoria, South Africa.
-She speaks frequently on art and worship, text and textile.
-Among her special projects have been interactive set designs for full-length dance pieces by Callince Dance (NYC) and Jan Erkert & Dancers (Chicago).
-Call to Worship, Fiberarts, Surface Design Journal, and Seminary Ridge Review, among other publications and catalogues, have featured her Unweavings.
-Wohl’s work is discussed in Ori Soltes’ 2016 book “Tradition and Transformation: Three Millennia of Jewish Art and Architecture,” and his recent monograph “Modern Jewish Art: Definitions, Problems, and Opportunities.
+She speaks and conducts workshops frequently on art and worship, text and textile.
+Among her special projects have been interactive set designs for full-length dance performances by Callince Dance (New York City) and Jan Erkert & Dancers (Chicago).
+Fiberarts, Surface Design Journal, and Seminary Ridge Review, among other publications and catalogues, have featured her Unweavings.
+Wohl’s work is discussed in Ori Soltes’ book “Tradition and Transformation.”

-“Birds of Longing: Exile and Memory,” Philadelphia Episcopal Cathedral (Jan.-Feb.
-2022) (solo exhibition)
+“Birds of Longing: Exile and Memory,” Philadelphia Episcopal Cathedral (2022 exhibition)

-“Birds of Longing: Exile and Memory,” The Poetry Center, University of Arizona, Tucson, AZ (February–August 2020) (solo exhibition - actual and virtual)
+“Birds of Longing: Exile and Memory,” The Poetry Center, University of Arizona, Tucson, AZ (2020 solo-actual and virtual)

 “Birds of Longing: Exile and Memory,” Interfaith Peace Conference, United Methodist Church, Lake Junaluska, NC (Nov.
 21-24)